VitorgsRuffo/Learning-How-Compilers-Work/README.md

 # Learning-How-Compilers-Work
-This is a repo for storing exercises done during my compilers college discipline.
+This is a repo for storing exercises done during my compilers university discipline.